charliewatson1504/CI_PP3_Ironworks/README.md

 <details><summary>Screenshot of booking confirmation screen</summary><img src="https://github.com/charliewatson1504/CI_PP3_Ironworks/blob/main/docs/user-manual/user-manual-5.png"></details>

 Following that you are presented with 2 options:
 - booked sessions - takes you to view the sessions you have booked.
+[Section 5](#5-booked-sessions)
 - exit - takes user back to welcome screen.
-[Section 1](#welcome-screen)
+[Section 1](#1-welcome-screen)

 ## 5. Booked Sessions

 <details><summary>Screenshot of booked screen</summary><img src="https://github.com/charliewatson1504/CI_PP3_Ironworks/blob/main/docs/user-manual/user-manual-6.png"></details>

 The booked sessions screen shows you the session dates that are booked with which trainer.
 At the end it gives you 2 options:
 - book - takes you to the part of the system where you can book a session with one of the trainers.
+[Section 4](#4-book)
 - exit - takes user back to welcome screen.
-[Section 1](#welcome-screen)
+[Section 1](#1-welcome-screen)

 ## 6. BMI calculation